userfrosting/gulp-uf-bundle-assets/CONTRIBUTING.md

 - `npm version ...` to create a new version.
 - `npm publish` to publish.

+The sole exception is the release readiness check.
+This is run automatically by the CI, and can be run locally with;

+- `npm run release-readiness`

 ## API Documentation

 API documentation is derived from source using [API Extractor](https://www.npmjs.com/package/@microsoft/api-extractor) and [API Documenter](https://www.npmjs.com/package/@microsoft/api-documenter).
 Entities tagged with `@public` will be included in API generated documentation.